 Golden Bucks, Trojans earn Week 1 wins

-Bucksport and Mount Desert Island began their 2019 football seasons in winning fashions Friday night with decisive victories in their respective season openers.
+Bucksport and Mount Desert Island enjoyed strong starts to their 2019 football seasons Friday night with decisive victories in their respective Week 1 contests.

 In Lincoln, Bucksport (1-0) scored three first-half touchdowns against Mattanawcook Academy (0-1) to take a 19-0 lead into the break.
-The Golden Bucks then added two more scores in the second half and kept the Lynx from making any major breakthroughs on offense to earn a 35-6 win in a rematch of the 2017 and 2018 Class D North semifinal matchups between the two teams.
+The Golden Bucks added two more scores in the second half and kept the Mattanawcook offense from making any significant breakthroughs to earn a 35-6 win in a rematch of the 2017 and 2018 Class D North semifinal matchups between the two teams.

-MDI got off to a slow start at home against Stearns/Schenck (0-1) when it conceded a touchdown on the opening kickoff, but the Trojans (1-0) scored the next five touchdowns to take control of the game en route to a 51-28 victory.
+MDI got off to a slow start at home against Stearns/Schenck (0-1) by conceding a touchdown on the opening kickoff, but the Trojans (1-0) scored the next five touchdowns to take control of the game en route to a 51-28 victory.
 Mark Arnold’s team had 455 yards of total offense in the win.

 “We didn’t want to start the football game that way, that’s for sure, but you sometimes have those moments early in the season where you make those errors on special teams,” Arnold said.
 “I was happy that our kids came out, believed in themselves and turned it right around.”